Mining industry of South Africa: History

 The gold mining industry continued to grow throughout much of the early 20th century, significantly contributing to the tripling of the economic value of what was then known as the Union of South Africa.
 In particular, revenue from gold exports provided sufficient capital to purchase much-needed machinery and petroleum products to support an expanding manufacturing base.
 During apartheid, Black South Africans were excluded from most skilled mining professions by the Mines and Works Act 1911.

+By the 1970s, South Africa accounted for over two-thirds of global gold output, with production peaking at over 1,000 tons.

 As of 2007, the South African mining industry employs 493,000 workers.
 The industry represents 18% of South Africa's $588 billion USD Gross Domestic Product.

+In 2025, data compiled from the Department of Mineral and Petroleum Resources showed that the South African mining industry had experienced job losses amounting to over 442,000, since the late 1980s.
+This amounts to 12,000 jobs lost in the industry every year, or 35 jobs per day, for the past 35 years.

+Also in 2025, it was also reported that the cost of mining gold in South Africa has become significant, with mining shafts needing to be deeper (often dug kilometers underground), and water and electricity costs being higher.
+As a result, according to a PwC report, despite South Africa still having 68 million troy ounces of gold reserves left - enough for 27 more years of production - gold mining’s contribution to the country's GDP has dropped significantly, from around 20% in the early 1980s to just 6.3% in 2023.

 Coal

 South Africa is the world's third largest coal exporter, and much of the country's coal is used for power production. (about 40%) 77% of South Africa's energy needs are provided by coal.